 Repetitive stress injuries, Cumulative trauma disorders, carpal tunnel, and repeated motion injuries are all categories of work-related injuries.
 Muscle spasms, hernias, and back strains are a few examples of these types of injuries.
 These injuries are caused by repetitive motions.
 Whenever you do the same motion over and over again, your body becomes used to it and starts to adjust accordingly.
 However, certain motions cause excess strain or pressure on ligaments, tendons, and muscles—injuries are a result of this tension.

 Injuries caused by defective products and toxic substances used in the workplace are also covered by workers’ comp.
 Acute and latent injuries can result from contact with harmful substances or defective equipment.
 Acute injuries are visible almost immediately following an accident.
-Latent injuries often take time to appear and victims experience illness and sickness.
+Latent injuries often take time to appear and people with these injures experience illness and sickness.

 Employees that develop illnesses while at work may be able to receive workers’ compensation.
 This all depends on the type of job you have and the illness.
 Exposure to a substance that causes sickness is grounds for workers’ compensation benefits.
 As mentioned earlier, latent injuries can often lead to illnesses that are discovered months and sometimes years down the line.